 Of course don’t forget your Lingerie.
 Whatever you wear, your lingerie forms the foundation of your clothes.
 It’s empowering, shape defining and also a massive confidence booster.

-Practice your Poses
+Practise your Poses

 Whether you are comfortable in front of a camera lens or not you may wish to practice your poses so that when the shoot day arrives, you will feel more at ease.
 Embrace the way you look and this confidence will help you shine.